steckwilliam/runtracker/README.md

 ### 4. Export and Excel analysis

 From the Run Log, **Export to Excel** downloads a flat workbook with Date, Start Time, Distance, Pace, Time, and Weather. **Download Workbook** in the nav is the cleaned and analyzed version of that export.
 Details are in [Excel Analysis](#excel-analysis) below.

+### 5. Power BI analysis

+The same exported run data is loaded into Power BI, where Power Query cleans and transforms it and DAX measures calculate the KPIs. **Open Power BI** in the nav embeds that report on the site.
+Details are in [Power BI Analytics](#power-bi-analytics) below.

 ## Screenshots